The climate of Tibet:

 3. What should I do if I have high altitude sickness after arriving in Tibet?

 There are hospitals in many large cities in Tibet.
-You may adapt to mild high altitude sickness by yourself slowly and you may go to hospital if it is serious.
-After you have already had high altitude sickness, you should rest well, do not move too much, keep eating, drink some water with black sugar or take some medicine.
-If the high altitude sickness is pretty severe, you should go to hospital, or descend to some lower places, or leave Lhasa immediately.
-High altitude sickness shall disappear after you descend to certain altitude and it has no sequel symptoms.
+You may slowly adapt to mild, high-altitude sickness by yourself and go to the hospital if it is severe.
+After you already have high altitude sickness, you should rest well, not move too much, eat, drink water with black sugar, or take some medicine.
+If the high altitude sickness is severe, you should go to the hospital, descend to some lower places, or leave Lhasa immediately.
+High altitude sickness shall disappear after you descend to a certain altitude, and it has no sequel symptoms.

 4. Is high altitude sickness more serious if going to Tibet by plane than by train?

 Exactly, but both means have their advantages and disadvantages.
-You are more likely to have high altitude sickness because you don’t have enough time to adapt to the plateau environment gradually if you go by plane.
-The altitude change is directly from several hundred meters to more than 3000 meters.
-While, if you go to Tibet by train, you can adapt your body to the high plateau environment slowly and gradually.
+You are more likely to have high altitude sickness because you don’t have enough time to gradually adapt to the plateau environment if you go by plane.
+The altitude change is from several hundred to more than 3000 meters.
+If you go to Tibet by train, you can slowly adapt your body to the high plateau environment.
 Then, you may relieve or avoid high altitude sickness.